vanheaven-ui/js-weather-app/README.md

 - Then run ``cd js-weather-app`` to access the project directory.
 - Open the project directory in your editor of choice.
 For example running ``code .`` will open the project in VSCode.
 - Run ``npm start`` to start webpack-dev-server.
-- When complete, open the index.html file using your browser.
+- If everything worked well, the browser should automatically render the weather application on localhost:8080.

 ## ✒️  Author <a name = "author"></a>